ADD CONDITION

 What to Avoid

-It's important to be aware of certain situations where you should stop using this medication.
-If your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, you should stop using it and consult your doctor, as these could indicate a more serious health issue.
-Additionally, if you notice that a sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness that worsens, you should also discontinue use and seek medical advice.
+It's important to be aware of certain situations when using this medication.
+You should stop using it and consult your doctor if your cough lasts more than a week, comes back frequently, or is accompanied by symptoms like fever, rash, or a persistent headache, as these may indicate a more serious health issue.
+Additionally, if you notice that a sore mouth does not improve within 7 days, or if you experience ongoing irritation, pain, or redness, you should also discontinue use and seek medical advice.

 Side Effects